Jet JWL-1221VS vs Rikon 70-220VSR: Midi Lathe Comparison

 The Jet’s 60 RPM minimum.
 This matters more than most buyers expect.
 When you start a fresh-cut bowl blank, especially one cut green from a log or rough-sawed with a chainsaw, the blank is often irregular enough to wobble at anything over 200 RPM.
 An 8-inch blank with a bark inclusion that catches the air asymmetrically, or a 10-inch wet blank that’s still slightly off-round, can vibrate badly at 250 RPM before it’s trued up.
 The Jet’s 60 RPM floor lets you bring those irregular blanks up to speed gradually, roughing them closer to round before you raise the speed.
 The Rikon at 250 RPM is fine for most reasonably round blanks, but it’s not the right tool if your blanks regularly start very rough.

 The Rikon’s 3,850 RPM ceiling.
-Pen blanks run well at 2,000 to 3,000 RPM.
+Pen blanks run well at 2,000 to 3,000 RPM, and acrylic or synthetic blanks in particular benefit from the higher end of that range.
 Thin spindles and small hollow forms benefit from high speed to keep the surface cutting cleanly rather than chattering.
-The Jet at 3,200 RPM handles most of this work, but the extra 650 RPM the Rikon provides is real range if small work is your main use.
+The Jet at 3,600 RPM handles most of this work, but the extra 250 RPM the Rikon provides is real range if small work is your main use.

 If you’re a bowl turner who works mostly with blanks that start reasonably round, the Rikon’s 250 RPM minimum is fine.
 If you regularly start with rough, irregular, or very large blanks, the Jet’s 60 RPM gives you meaningfully more control at the beginning of the session.